secretstartups/handbook/customer-success/tam/ebr/index.html.md

 *The following are some suggested dates and times - typically these reviews take 60-90 minutes.
 I'm looking forward to review future strategy with you and the team!*

-##### eMail templates by region - Can be used as a starting point to send an EBR proposal to customers
+##### Email templates by region

-For ease of use / fast updating, available in Google Doc format:
+These can be used as a starting point to send an EBR proposal to customers, and for ease of use and fast updating, they are available in Google Docs:

 1. [DACH/Germany](https://docs.google.com/document/d/1b_c_UYrZBFyegDZN_fmYcMraQ9NHdrsIndSkPMp0X_Y/edit) (GitLab internal)